Giraffes in a national park in Tanzania

 Copyright© John Mackenzie Burke, via Wikimedia, CC BY-SA 4.0

-Relations between Tanzania and Germany have been shaped by the colonial history between the two countries: from 1891 to 1918, large areas of the country were part of the imperial colony German East Africa.
-Today, relations are close and friendly.
+Tanzania and Germany enjoy good and amicable relations.
 For example, numerous partnerships exist between towns and cities, schools and church communities in the two countries.

 German development cooperation with Tanzania

 Tanzania and Germany have been engaged in development cooperation for many decades.
-At government negotiations in October 2021, the Federal Ministry for Economic Cooperation and Development (BMZ) made a new commitment of 71 million euros to Tanzania for bilateral cooperation, with 56 million euros being earmarked for Financial Cooperation and 15 million euros for Technical Cooperation.
+At government negotiations in November 2022, the Federal Ministry for Economic Cooperation and Development (BMZ) made a new commitment of 87 million euros to Tanzania.
+This comprises 59 million euros in Financial Cooperation funding and 28 million euros in Technical Cooperation funding.

 The core areas for this cooperation are: